everscale-org/docs/src/arch/20-fee-calculation.md

 ## Storage fees

-Every transaction in TON has a storage phase that implies a certain storage fee charged on an account balance.
+Every transaction in Everscale has a storage phase that implies a certain storage fee charged on an account balance.
 This fee is charged for the period between transactions and is calculated according to the following formula:
 ```text
 storage_fees = CEIL(
     (